ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 ![Android Manifest files in Visual Studio solution]({{ page.post-images-base-url }}/list-android-manifest.png)

 # Set up Environment Based Configuration.
-Create a folder called called **Configs** in .NET Standard 2.1 project.
+Create a folder called **Configs** in .NET Standard 2.1 project.
 The benefit of using a .NET Standard project is that the same code can be reused between both Xamarin.Android and Xamarin.iOS.
 You can also create this folder directly in the Xamarin.Android project.
 I already have a project  **HA.Service** that targets .NET Standard 2.1, so I will use it to add the configuration files.

 Create config files in the following format, Config &lt;Build Configuration&gt;.json.
 I have created the following files based on the build configurations in my project.
 * ConfigDev.json